Preparing for the new arrival

 - Changing routines – have a think about how day-to-day routines might change with a newborn in the house.
 Start introducing the new routine before baby comes home, so your dog doesn’t associate the change with the baby’s arrival so much.

 - Time alone – make sure your dog is happy to be left alone for short stretches.
 This way, when baby comes home and takes up your time, your dog won’t feel suddenly neglected and pushed out, but instead can enjoy a bit of peace and quiet in a different room or home alone.

-If you can establish certain boundaries around the house before the baby arrives it will make the transition for your pet a lot easier.
-If there are parts of the house that will be out of bounds once the baby arrives then put this in place long before you bring your baby home; in doing so, your dog will begin to understand that there are certain places they cannot go without your permission.
-You do not want your dog associating the baby's arrival with the removal of freedoms that they used to enjoy, as this may anger or upset them.
-Teaching your dog to stay behind a baby gate or in a crate by encouraging them with treats and praise is a good way to keep them away from the baby, whilst still allowing them to see what is going on and not feel like they are missing out.
+- Introduce boundaries – if part of the house will be out of bounds, put this in place long before your baby comes home.
+This helps avoid dogs associating the baby’s arrival with the removal of freedoms.
+Teaching your dog to stay behind a baby gate or in a crate by encouraging them with treats and praise is a good way to keep them away from the baby, while still allowing them to see what is going on.

 - Set the scent – bring a muslin cloth or baby clothing home from the hospital to introduce the baby’s scent to your dog.
 Challenge them to sniff from a distance while you hold it, gradually giving them permission to come closer.
 This helps to start the process of creating boundaries and getting your dog used to the new baby’s smell.

 - Play gyms, prams and more – teach your dog which items belong to them and which belong to the baby, so there’s no confusion, and get them used to walking near a pram.

 Making the introduction